The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Problem formulation and summary

 The precise constants are listed in Thm.~\ref{thm:large1}. \end{theorem}

+The above theorems follow from Thms. \ref{thm:small1}, \ref{thm:infinite}, and \ref{thm:large1} by renaming constants.
+We refer to Sec. \ref{Sec:FiniteModel} and the appendix for formal proofs.
 The results characterize precisely how the policy regret scales with the dimension $d_\mathrm{x}, d_\mathrm{u}$ and the time horizon $N$.
-In the setting of Thm.~\ref{thm:one}, we have a finite class of models, and the policy regret scales with $\mathrm{ln}(m)$, which is in line with the literature on online learning \cite{cesaBianchi,TorLattimore}.
-Thm.~\ref{thm:two} relies on a packing argument, whereby the set $F$ is successively approximated by a finite number of candidate models.
+In the setting of Thm.~\ref{thm:one}, we have a finite class of models, and the policy regret scales with $\mathrm{ln}(m)$, which is in line with the literature on online learning \citep{cesaBianchi,TorLattimore}.\footnote{The bound depends on $\Delta$, characterizing the discrepancy between models.
+If models are arbitrarily close to each other, the bound applies asymptotically and becomes loose for small $m$ and $N$.
+In this situation, a tighter bound of $\mathcal{O}(\sqrt{d_\mathrm{u} N \text{ln}(m)})$ is achieved for small $m$, $N$, by distinguishing models to ensure $\Delta\sim \sqrt{d_\mathrm{u}\text{ln}(m)}/\sqrt{N}$.
+The situation is captured by Thm.~\ref{thm:two} and Thm.~\ref{thm:three} and is therefore not discussed further.} Thm.~\ref{thm:two} relies on a packing argument, whereby the set $F$ is successively approximated by a finite number of candidate models.
 The result is stated in full generality; for a specific function class $F$ and packing number $m(\epsilon)$ the right-hand side can be minimized over $\epsilon$ (the discretization width).
 For instance if $F$ consists of the space of bounded $L$-Lipschitz functions, the packing number $m(\epsilon)$ scales with $d_\mathrm{x} \exp((L/\epsilon)^{d_\mathrm{x}+d_\mathrm{u}})$, which means that the policy regret grows roughly with $N^{(d_\mathrm{x}+d_\mathrm{u})/(d_\mathrm{x}+d_\mathrm{u}+2)}=o(N)$, and establishes no-regret learning for a very large class of functions.
 In the special case where $d_\mathrm{x}=d_\mathrm{u}=1$, the right-hand side grows with $\sqrt{N}$.
 Thm.~\ref{thm:three} is of direct practical importance, since it provides an algorithm and corresponding regret bound that applies to the typical scenario where the functions $F$ are parametrized, for example by neural networks.
-In the simplest setting, $F$ consists of linear dynamical systems, which directly recovers well-known results from the literature \citep[e.g.,][]{simchowitz2020naive,dean2018regret}.
-More precisely, if $F$ consists of linear dynamical systems, the number of parameters is given by $d_\mathrm{x}^2+d_\mathrm{x}d_\mathrm{u}$, which means that the resulting regret bound scales with $\sqrt{(d_\mathrm{x}^2+d_\mathrm{x}d_\mathrm{u}) N}$.
+In the simplest setting, $F$ consists of linear dynamical systems, which directly recovers well-known results from the literature \citep[e.g.,][]{dean2018regret,mania2019certainty,simchowitz2020naive}.
+More precisely, if $F$ consists of linear dynamical systems, the number of parameters is given by $d_\mathrm{x}^2+d_\mathrm{x}d_\mathrm{u}$, which means that the resulting regret bound scales with $\sqrt{(d_\mathrm{x}^2+d_\mathrm{x}d_\mathrm{u}) d_\mathrm{u}N}$.